What Women Want from Fitness Brands: Field Notes from a Male VC

 We are not happy with the fitness products we use!

-Why Women in Fitness are Underserved
+Why Women in Fitness Feel Underserved

 Across ages, income levels, and geographies, the dissatisfaction was loud and clear.
 The women needed no warm-ups - the focus group jumped right in, listing pain points faster than we could jot them down.